isaidnoagain/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

   ![Build Project](images/Exercise2_build_db.png)

 2. Next, delete the DB Instance created on your SAP Cloud Platform Cockpit.
-As done in [the second step of this section](https://github.com/sandeep-tds/cloud-cf-furnitureshop-documentation/tree/master/Exercise-03-Publish-Wishlist#3-clean-up).
+As done in [the second step of the clean-up section in Exercise 3](https://github.com/sandeep-tds/cloud-cf-furnitureshop-documentation/tree/master/Exercise-03-Publish-Wishlist#3-clean-up).

 3. Right-click on the project name and select _Build -> Build_.